 November 14th, 2019

-Bryan Stockton was CEO of Mattel from 2012 – 2015 and today has everyone’s dreams job as a professional resort photographer that travels the world visiting the most stunning locations.
-He explains the pain of loss, playing guitar with Vince Gill and why you shouldn’t let the English language get in the way of great communication.
+Bryan Stockton was CEO of Mattel from 2012 – 2015 and after leaving Mattel started everyone’s dream job: a professional resort photographer that travels the world visiting the most stunning locations.
+I spent 30 min with Brian as he explained the pain of loss, playing guitar with Vince Gill, and why you shouldn’t let the English language get in the way of great communication strategy.

 Who Is Bryan Stockton?